 If you’re looking to make the best Leprechaun Trap, look no more.
 I’ve got an easy homemade Leprechaun Trap that kids will love using fun craft supplies.
+This the the best Leprechaun trap using Lucky Charms so the kids can eat the supplies for the craft!

 St. Patrick’s day is approaching and lately, I’ve seen easy leprechaun trap ideas floating around the internet.
 I’m curious about how one truly catches a Leprechaun.
-Apparently for Leprechaun’s, it’s all about finding the Pot o’ Gold (pot of gold) at the end of a rainbow.
+Apparently for Leprechauns, it’s all about finding the Pot o’ Gold (pot of gold) at the end of a rainbow.
 And whiskey, I hear.

 If you’re looking for the best Leprechaun Trap ideas, you’ve come to the right place.
 Catching a Leprechaun would take great thought.
 And time is all I have lately.
 Just kidding.
 Not really.